vmware/singleton/README.md

 ```
 /**
-- Transform a number to a number with a currency symbol according to the pattern
+- Transform a number to a number with a currency symbol according to the currencyCode
 - @param {number} value The number to format
 - @param {string} currencies symbol
 - @param {string = 'USD'} currencies symbol
 */
-i18nClient.i18nService.formatCurrency(value: any,pattern: string = 'USD');
+i18nClient.i18nService.formatCurrency(value: any, currencyCode: string = 'USD');

 ```